 DAY 4: FES

-▶Rise early, have breakfast and begin your day at the pottery cooperative workshop.
+▶Begin your day at the pottery cooperative workshop.
 Spend the day learning the traditions of Fes pottery making until early afternoon.

 ▶ After the pottery workshop, have dinner and relax at your riad.